TWOEARS/binaural-simulator/README.md

 Note that the constructor returns a handle, which is the pendant to a reference of an object in other programming language.
 Assigning `sim` to a another variable does not copy the object.
-It is not recommended to instantiate more than one object of the `SimulatorConvexRoom()`-Class by calling the constructor multiple times.
+The simulation framework is depending on a simulation kernel written in C++/MEX.
+It is not recommended to instantiate more than one object of the `SimulatorConvexRoom()`-Class by calling the constructor multiple times, since all objects would access the same simulation kernel.
 To see all configurable parameters of the simulator call the object's name in MATLAB:

 ```Matlab
 >> sim